Logitech (LOGI) Dips More Than Broader Markets: What You Should Know

 Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
 Within the past 30 days, our consensus EPS projection remained stagnant.
 LOGI is holding a Zacks Rank of #2 (Buy) right now.

-Valuation is also important, so investors should note that LOGI has a Forward P/E ratio of 28.35 right now.
-Its industry sports an average Forward P/E of 12.74, so we one might conclude that LOGI is trading at a premium comparatively.
+Valuation is also important, so investors should note that LOGI has a Forward P/E ratio of 27.92 right now.
+This valuation marks a premium compared to its industry's average Forward P/E of 12.26.

 Click to get this free report